 As part of obtaining reasonable assurance about whether the NCLB's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and responses as item 2017-002.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Newburg Community Land Bank Response to Findings
+Newburg Community Land Bank's Response to Findings

-The NCLB's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The NLCB's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The NCLB's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
+The NCLB's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.